antonsamper/hapi-cron/README.md

 * `request` - The request object containing the route url path.
 Other [options](https://hapijs.com/api#serverinjectoptions-callback) can also be passed into the request object
     * `url` - Route path to request
     * `method` - Request method (defaults to `GET`) - `optional`
 * `onComplete` - Function to run after the route has been requested.
-The function will contain the response from the request - `optional`
+The function will contain the result from the request - `optional`

 ## Cron configuration